yuI4140/Kou-os/README.md

 ### Example

-*we are using QUEMU how a vertual machine*
+*we are using QEMU how a vertual machine*

 ``` qemu-system-x86_64 -drive format=raw,file=target\x86_64\debug\bootimage-kernrust-toolchainel.bin ```